 Spyder or Encore Operator

-So the first thing we have on here is the audio engineer or the audio mixer, the A1.
-Similar to the V1, they’re in charge of all the audio stuff.
-They’re also the ones mixing everything.
-So they’re the ones, usually, at the front of house position, controlling all the audio and making sure that it sounds absolutely amazing in the room.
-They’re tuning the room.
-They’re the ones making sure that there’s no feedback.
-They’re the ones, you know, making sure that the audio plays at the right volumes, everything like that.
+Similar to the V1, audio engineers are in charge of all the audio-related things, making sure that it sounds absolutely amazing in the room.
+They’re tuning the room, making sure that there’s no feedback and that the audio plays at the right volumes.

-When the CEO comes out, they’re the ones bringing up the audio to make sure that sounds great.
-That’s the A1.
-They’re usually stuck at the board, making sure that it sounds great all the time.
-Sometimes you’ll have a secondary A1 as well, someone to the side of the stage, for example, if you have a band and you need them to mix all their in-ear systems.
-Totally possible.
+When the CEO comes out, they’re the ones bringing up the audio to make sure that everything sounds great.
+Sometimes, you’ll have a secondary A1 as well, someone to the side of the stage, for example, if you have a band and you need them to mix all their in-ear systems.

 Lighting Designer (L1)

-However, the lighting systems technician is usually the person who is making sure that, hey, they’re in the right positions, they’re dressed the right way, everything like that.
-But however, the master electrician is just as you would suspect is the person in charge of all the electricity for the event.
+The lighting system technician is usually the person who is making sure that they’re in the right positions.
+Similar to them, but not quite the same, are the master electricians.
+They are in charge of all the electricity for the event.
 This is one of those positions that even though it’s under lighting, it actually affects everybody.
-They’re the ones deciding what outlets that the audio is gonna go into, what outlets the video team’s gonna go into, everything like that.
-I think traditionally it’s under the lighting position because typically lighting uses up the most amount of power, so it’s the one that’s most critical.
-But the master electrician usually will assist the lighting technician to make sure that, hey, all lights are being plugged in the right outlets, everything like that as well.
-So common on very, very big productions that need a lot of electricity.
-You’re gonna need a master electrician, which is really, really important.
+They’re the ones deciding what outlets that the audio is going to go into and what outlets the video team’s going to use.
+The master electrician usually assists the lighting technician, making sure that all lights are being plugged in the right outlets.

 Follow Spot Operator